-The most common way to attach the insulation to the building is with adhesive.
+The most common way and Effective way to Install EIFS stucco and to attach the insulation to the building is with adhesive.
 Use specially designed adhesives to fasten all elements in the EIFS structure.
 You should avoid metal fasteners since the conductivity of the metal contradicts the process of reducing energy.
 Here, Sto does not recommend the use of mechanical fasteners, they only do when the substrate is incompatible with adhesive.
 Security-wise, some architects will specify a mechanical attachment.
 It all depends on who you are working with.

 In other to apply the insulation boards to the wall, a strip of reinforcing mesh is attached to the base of the substrate.
 This mesh will fasten around the edge of the insulation.
 This is what we call “backwrapping.”